GhostSquad57/Steam-Installer-for-Wheezy/README.md

 **Question: Whenever I launch Steam, it asks me to install jockey-common, but it's not in Debian's repo**

-* Answer: Type in any terminal: sh /usr/lib/steam/steam-debian-depends.sh
+* Answer: Type in any terminal: `sh /usr/lib/steam/steam-debian-depends.sh` steam-debian-depends.sh is a simple shell script that downloads python-xkit and jockey-common from Ubuntu's repo and installs them using dpkg.
+Make sure the user that executes this script is in the sudoers list.

 **Question: Where can I find the source?**